parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 }
 ```
 ## Optimization
 The use of `std::signbit` is avoided as [it casts](https://en.cppreference.com/w/cpp/numeric/math/signbit) to `double`, though otherwise would be sufficient to replace the `negative` templates.
+The use of `std::abs` avoided as [it is limited](https://en.cppreference.com/w/cpp/numeric/math/abs) to signed types.

 The `inline` keyword advises the compiler that inlining of the functions is preferred.
 This removes call stack overhead, assuming the compiler respects the request.
 Generally I prefer to let the compiler make these decisions, preserving code readability.
 Inlining is avoided on the primary functions as they are non-trivial, though they may certainly be inlined.